Complaint and grievance procedure

 The mediator will normally complete a review of the grievance and issue a decision on the situation in writing within 45 days.
 That decision is final.
 All reasonable measures will be taken to finalize the process as soon as practicable.
 The student will be informed by the mediator that the complaint has been resolved, and of any outcomes pertaining directly to the student.
 If any part of the complaint resolution involves disciplinary action of a faculty or staff member those actions shall remain confidential.

-University policies that guide this Grievance and Complaint Policy and Procedure
+University policies that guide this Grievance & Complaint Policy & Procedure

-UW Executive Order No. 58, Student Academic Grievance Procedures (http://www.washington.edu/admin/rules/policies/PO/EO58.html) This UW policy requires that each school develop a grievance policy consistent with their own internal structures.
+- UW Executive Order No. 58, Student Academic Grievance Procedures.
+This UW policy requires that each school develop a grievance policy consistent with their own internal structures.

-If the matter continues to a disciplinary action, all materials and recordings will be retained per legally approved retention requirements pending the outcome.
-The General Records Retention Schedule where the legally approved retention requirements can be found is at https://finance.uw.edu/recmgt/gs.
+- If the matter continues to a disciplinary action, all materials and recordings will be retained per legally approved retention requirements pending the outcome.
+See the university General Records Retention Schedule.

 Faculty and staff should report student misconduct observed or suspected to Student Conduct.